seweretwq/seweretwq/README.md

-wefc- 👋 Hi, I’m @seweretwq
+hwefc- 👋 Hi, I’m @seweretwq
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...87
 - 💞️ I’m looking to collaborate on ...132